Everything You Need To Know About Taxation For Investors & Traders7 min readReading Time: 6 minutes

 Let’s say you make profits under the Speculative and Non-speculative business income, and calculate the taxable amount.

 You have the option to select both Existing Regime Slab Rates and the New Regime Slab Rates for FY 20-21.
-You can check with an auditor select based on your other deductions.
+You can check with an auditor and select it based on your other deductions.

 Total payable tax will be Rs 352500 considering the above example as per the Existing Regime Slab Rates.